The space around a charge in which its effect can be felt is called its

 In an atom, particle having a positive charge is called

-A positively charged subatomic particle that is housed within the nucleus.
+A positively charged subatomic particle that is housed within the nucleus is caled Proton.

 In an atom, particle having a negative charge, is called

-A negatively charged subatomic particle that has negligible mass and moves around in a cloud around the nucleus.
+A negatively charged subatomic particle that has negligible mass and moves around in a cloud around the nucleus is called Electron.

 Substances whose atoms have more free electrons, are called